openhatch/oh-mainline/docs/getting_started/installation.rst

   search for Terminal.
 This should find the Terminal program, stored in /Applications/Utilities.
 Run it.

 * On a Windows computer, you'll need to use Git Bash.
-To do so, download and install `this .exe <https://msysgit.googlecode.com/files/Git-1.8.1.2-preview20130201.exe>`_.
+To do so, download and install the .exe at `this link <http://openhatch.org/missions/windows-setup/>`_.
 (It will ask you a bunch of questions.
 You can accept the defaults.)
 Once that is installed, launch Git Bash by going to: Start -> All Programs -> Git -> Git Bash

 Get the code from the GitHub repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you already have an "oh-mainline" directory on your computer, then